 The ability to identify, articulate and share a clear vision for the project is one of the key ingredients to project success.

 When we run projects we must begin with the end in mind as Stephen Covey put it in his best-selling book; The 7 Habits of Highly Effective People.
-Beginning with the end in mind – in a project context – is about envisioning what we ultimately would like the project to achieve and how it fits into the bigger context of organizational change.
+Beginning with the end in mind – in a project context – is about envisioning what we ultimately would like the project to achieve and how it fits into the bigger context of organisational change.

 The vision clarifies the clients’, sponsors’ or organization’s strategic objectives, focuses the team and provides a target to plan against.
 It gives the project manager a view of where the client wants to go, but it won’t give them all the stepping-stones to getting there.